Mon, May 31, 2021

 The Post-Pandemic Future of ESG: Asia-Pacific

-Richard Dailly, Kroll Institute Fellow, Managing Director, Business Intelligence and Investigations
+Richard Dailly, Kroll Institute Fellow, Managing Director, Forensic Investigations and Intelligence

 In a recent event co-hosted with the Center for International Private Enterprise (CIPE), we sought to address how the pandemic has or has not impacted ESG in Asia-Pacific.
 Some key takeaways include: